Canelo vs Yildirim 2021 livestream: Preliminary fights & main fight card on February 28 | Goal.com

 DAZN can be received on the go

 A big advantage of DAZN is the independence.
-DAZN can be enjoyed whether you're in the swimming pool or at your home club's stadium.
+DAZN can be enjoyed whether you're at home, on the train or soon (at) your home club's stadium.
 All you have to do is download the app and you can follow your favourite sport on your smartphone and tablet from wherever.